Thai golfer Ekpharit Wu takes joint lead at S’pore Open with his wife Pam on his bag

 Ham was delighted by his performance on the first day of the tournament, which is part of the Asian Tour’s International Series with elevated prize funds.

-Teeing off in the afternoon, the 31-year-old quickly bounced back after starting the round with a bogey on the par-four No. 10, as he responded with three birdies over the next eight holes.
+Teeing off in the afternoon, the 31-year-old quickly bounced back after starting the round with a bogey on the par-four 10th, as he responded with three birdies over the next eight holes.

 The world No. 735 then birdied five of his remaining nine holes to claim a share of top spot.